 Additional funding sources are required to fill the remaining capital funding shortfall.
-Additional sources of funding will also be pursued to reduce the local property tax contribution for operating costs to make funding more sustainable.
-The following are potential funding sources that TheRide will pursue and/or advocate for to provide transit in the most cost-efficient way possible for the residents of the Ann Arbor-Ypsilanti area.
+Additional sources of funding will also be pursued to reduce the local property tax contribution for operating costs and to make funding more sustainable.
+Figure 53 lists potential recommended funding sources that TheRide could consider and/or advocate for to provide transit in the most cost-efficient way possible for the residents of the Ann Arbor-Ypsilanti area.

 Funding Source Description Michigan State Infrastructure Bank The Michigan State Infrastructure Bank loan program was created to provide loans to public agencies for transportation improvements.
 The program is designed to attract new public and private investment in transportation infrastructure in Michigan.
 A loan amount of up to \$2 million will be considered.
 Public Private Partnerships (P3) P3s are an innovative method of financing the construction and operation of major public infrastructure.
-In Michigan.
-P3s are complex and take significant work to organize and implement.
+In Michigan, P3s are complex and take significant work to organize and implement.
 Regional Transit Authority of Southeast Michigan (RTA) If the RTA is successful in the future with a transit millage or other form of taxation, it may produce enough revenue to support improvements in Washtenaw County.
 Municipal Governments Grants Municipal governments control most of the roadways that buses use and the sidewalks that passengers use to access transit.
 At various time local governments may provide grant opportunities to jointly enhance the infrastructure for the benefit of the community as well as passengers.
+Business Improvement Associations Local business improvement associations or similar organizations may be willing to contribute to improvements that benefit transit and their district.

-More Diverse Taxation Parking Tax and Fines A region-wide parking tax could generate significant revenue if it was levied on both paid and unpaid parking.
+Funding Source Description Parking Tax and Fines A region-wide parking tax could generate significant revenue if it was levied on both paid and unpaid parking.
 A parking tax is related to transportation, and if it caused parking rates to increase, it could result in an increase in transit ridership.
 The State of Michigan does not have a legal basis for allowing special districts to tax parking, and a new legislation would be required.
 Sales Tax A sales tax is not directly relatable to transportation costs, and its cost of implementation would be minor because the state already has a mechanism in place for sales tax collection.
 Sales taxes are widely used to fund transit and nationwide fund about 38% of capital costs and 27% of operating expenses.
-The state law in Michigan currently does not permit special

-Funding Source Description districts such the TheRide to enact sales taxes.
-To have a local sales tax within TheRide service area, the State of Michigan would need to pass enabling legislation.
+The state law in Michigan currently does not permit special districts such the TheRide to enact sales taxes.
+To have a local sales tax within More Diverse Taxation TheRide service area, the State of Michigan would need to pass enabling legislation.
 Payroll Tax Payroll Tax could provide a stable funding source because the tax is somewhat related to transportation demand, and workers would likely need transportation to their jobsite.
 The tax would need to apply to the entire service area and not just the downtown cores to avoid employment shifting.
 Michigan State law does not have a provision to implement a payroll tax; therefore, a change to state law would be required.
 Fuel Tax Fuel tax is controlled by the state and would require a new legislation to dedicate a portion to transit.
 The tax has the potential to encourage transit use because higher fuel costs could cause motorists to look for less cost alternatives.

-VMT Tax VMT taxes could incent small vehicles or penalize higher polluting engines.
+Funding Source Description VMT Tax VMT taxes could incentivize small vehicles or penalize higher polluting engines.
 A VMT tax would likely encourage transit use as well as raise money to fund transit.
 Strategically, a VMT tax would discourage sprawling.
 State legislation would be required.
-Business Improvement Local business improvement associations or similar organizations may be willing to contribute Associations to improvements that benefit transit and their district.